etanak/CHROM_rPPG_implementation/README.md

 To visualize the data, scatter plots, Bland-Altman plots, and density histograms were used.
 These graphs showed the distribution of the data and how close the estimated heart rate was to the actual heart rate.

-You can find these graphs in Figures 1-3 of the readme file, along with information on how to run the code and validate the results.
+You can find these graphs in Figures 1-3.

 ![Figure_1](https://user-images.githubusercontent.com/108513333/237021689-8b19b57d-9e29-42e5-a5d7-51d68463d091.png)
 <br>Figure 1 - Scatter plot